 GEO Headers power-up

-The GEO Headers power-up adds geographical information (country, region, city, IP address, and postal code) as headers to incoming requests.
-This way Stape can identify where a visitor is accessing your site from without relying on separate APIs or external services.
+The GEO Headers power-up adds geographical information (country, region, city, IP address, and postal code) as headers to incoming requests in your sGTM container.
+It works based on the visitor's IP address, and you don’t need any external APIs.

 This product includes GeoLite2 data created by MaxMind, available from: https://www.maxmind.com.

-3. Click Power-ups, then click the Use button next to the GEO Headers panel.
+2. Go to Power-ups and click Use next to the GEO Headers panel.

 You can use the geo data headers provided by the power-up depending on your needs: